lizapolyudova/pacific-snail-website/content/pages/Media/the mountain in the sea.md

 > Each language decided what has meaning - and what does not.
 As native speakers, we are born inside this pattern, this semiotic cosmos

-> This society - what the call modern society, what we thing
-> K of as the most important time the world has ever known, simply because we are in it - is just the sausage made by grinding up history
+> This society - what the call modern society, what we think of as the most important time the world has ever known, simply because we are in it - is just the sausage made by grinding up history
->

 ## references

 This is a strange type of fiction, one that blends reality and interesting factoids with its own theories so seamlessly it becomes almost believable.